ManishGihub/LinkedList/README.md

 # LinkedList
-This is linked list program
+This is linked list program which is one of the collection framework.